Treatment For Chronic Lyme Disease

 - A comprehensive detox protocol that rids the body of these toxins, and

-- A comprehensive protocol to reduce the overproduction of inflammatory cytokines must be a part of your chronic Lyme disease treatments.
-Gene modulating herbs such as CBD and DIM are essential in this aspect of your healing.
+- A comprehensive protocol to reduce the overproduction of inflammatory cytokines must be a part of your treatments.
+Naturally occurring gene modulating compounds derived from various herbs such as CBD and DIM are essential in this aspect of your healing.
+These natural gene modulators increase our physiology’s anti-inflammatory response, and inhibit (turn-off) its inflammatory response.

 Its simple.
 As the toxins are flushed out of your body, and systemic inflammation is reduced, your pain will be reduced, as will the attendant anxiety, insomnia and depression.
 Therefore, as much as possible, avoid using narcotics, because: